 Since his transformation, Orlachmar kept company exclusively with Volkh and Loboshi.
-If it wasn't for the fact that Orlachmar lost his weapons and armour in his battle with Illith the Leviathan, he and I may never had became close again.
+If it weren't for the fact that Orlachmar had lost his weapons and armour in his battle with Illith the Leviathan, he and I may never have became close again.
 But the old warrior needed to be equipped, and I was the weaponsmith for almost all the Second Circle.
 I had brought Orlachmar several of my master swords and armour, but the swords seemed to break in his grasp and armour split at the seams.
-Something special had to be done in order to construct a weapon that he could handle--or, rather, in honesty, a weapon that could handle him.
+Something special had to be done in order to construct a weapon that he could handle - or rather, in honesty, a weapon that could handle him.
 I had no choice but to bring him into my sanctum where my great forge stands near a lava pool, deep below the Razamore Mountains, beneath Mount Zokala.

 I found him sitting on a mountain rock, staring over a valley that was lit up from chains of crackling energy that flickered across the dome of the sky.
 Such was the weight of the attacks of the Soulless against the Domoth Spires that we had constructed to protect the First World.
 How long would they hold?
 I feared not long enough.

 I don't let many come to my workshop.
 Many of the weapons that filled the room - swords and shields, blades and hammers, different types of armour - were half finished, works in progress, discarded pieces.
 I disliked others seeing my works less than perfect.
 But here was Orlachmar in my workshop, staring around.
 I was feeling a bit uneasy as his ghastly green eyes appraised my craft.
 He grunted and rubbed the back of his neck.

 "You do all your finishing of these works, don't you?"
 Orlachmar asked.

 "We always wondered that," he said softly.
 "Many think you work in secret with one of the Fourth Circle to finish your work."